isotopp/isotopp.github.io/_posts/2019-09-26-how-not-to-handle-an-ingame-incident.md

 same day, when they fixed the trade tables.

-I do not know if Fdev have in-game trade dashboards that alert them to abnormally fast or high volume tranaction volumes or cash flows, or to abnormally quickly growing player budgets, but the slowness of detection lets me suspect that their in-game monitoring maybe has potential for improvement.
+I do not know if Fdev have in-game trade dashboards that alert them to abnormally fast or high volume transaction volumes or cash flows.
+Or to abnormally quickly growing player budgets.
+But the slowness of detection lets me suspect that their in-game monitoring maybe has potential for improvement.

 As a result of the situation, Fdev decided to correct CR volumes on a number of accounts on the grounds of players 'abusing game mechanics'.
-Well, playing the game is literally this, so that's weird, but they decided to book back the CR earned, and/or also any goods purchased with the CR earned (mostly, ships).
+Well, playing the game is literally this, so that's weird, but they what they decided to do is to book back the CR earned, and/or also delete any goods purchased with the CR earned (mostly, ships).

 ### Now, that's not how any of this works.

 In terms of game mechanics, what happened is a trade.
+A trade does much more than earn you money.

 Trade does